3mdeb/news-and-ideas/_posts/2019-03-XX-5-terms-every-hypervisor-developer-should-know.md

 the processor is put into a shutdown state.

-Old state is saved and a new one is loaded from VMCS (virtual machine control structure, described later) or structures it points to.
+Old state is saved and a new one is loaded from VMCS (virtual machine control structure, described later) or structures that VMCS points to.
 There is a field for MSRs table, so VMM can fill in the ones that it intends to change and they will be saved/restored as a part of the transition.

 #### VM entries